Healthgrades: Website

 Time listed the Healthgrades website as one of its 50 best websites of 2011.
 The information Healthgrades provides includes information on doctors' board certifications, types of procedures offered, and which insurance plans offices accept.
 However, information such as healthcare provider degrees is often inaccurate on the site, significantly limiting its use and raising concern that other information on the site may also be incorrect.
 It also lists a doctor's hospital affiliations and information on hospital performance collected from government data.
-Web visitors can input their opinions in a survey based on their experience with an individual health care professional, and view provider ratings at no charge.
+Web visitors can input their opinions in a survey based on their experience with an individual healthcare professional and view provider ratings at no charge.
 The survey evaluates a doctor's communication skills, the friendliness of the office staff, and whether it's easy to get an urgent appointment.
-Healthgrades was featured in a study analyzing the trends of online ratings of otolaryngologists that was published in JAMA in 2014.
-The study confirmed that although physician's feelings toward the presence of online rating websites tend to be negative, the awareness of and the use of them by patients has increased and may actually help physicians manage their online reputation.
+Healthgrades was featured in a study analyzing the trends of otolaryngologists' online ratings published in JAMA in 2014.
+The study confirmed that although physician's feelings toward the presence of online rating websites tend to be negative, the awareness of and the use of them by patients has increased and may help physicians manage their online reputation.

-According to comScore, Healthgrades began receiving approximately 17 million unique visitors a month in January 2014.
+According to comScore, Healthgrades began receiving approximately 17 million unique visitors monthly in January 2014.
 Many companies and health plans make Healthgrades information available to their participants.
-Healthgrades also owns the website, BetterMedicine.com.

 Licensing

-Hospitals that are highly rated providers will license Healthgrades' ratings and trademarks to use in their marketing promotions.
+Hospitals that are highly rated providers will license Healthgrades' ratings and trademarks for marketing promotions.
 The company uses litigation to protect its name and ratings.
 Healthgrades sued the Robert Wood Johnson University Hospital in 2006 for copyright and trademark infringement after the hospital used Healthgrades' ratings and logo in promotional publications without paying licensing fees.

-Consulting

-Healthgrades provides consulting services to more than 350 hospitals for recommendations on how to preserve or improve their quality of care, as well as marketing and business development.